fredodotdesign/fredodotdesign/README.md

-- 👋 Hi, I’m @fredodotdesign
+# 👋 <em>¡Hola!,</em> I’m Fredo Álvarez (@fredodotdesign)
+## 👀 Interests
+- UX/UI design
+- graphic design
-- 👀 I’m interested in UX/UI design, graphic design, typography
+- typography
+- photography
+## 🌱 Currently
-- 🌱 I’m currently learning front end developement with Bootstrap and React
+- learning front end developement with Bootstrap and React
+- studying type design
-- 💞️ I’m looking to collaborate on cool projects in the not too didstant future
+- looking to collaborate on cool projects in the not too didstant future
-- 📫 How to reach me: find me on Insta or Twitter @fredodotdesign
+- training for AIDS/LifeCycle 2022 (<a href="http://tofighthiv.org/goto/fredo22">Donate</a>, if you can.)
+## 📫 Reach me
+- Instagram, Twitter: @fredodotdesign

 <!---
 fredodotdesign/fredodotdesign is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.